OCRTOC/OCRTOC_software_package/README.md

 - Number of labelled RGB-D images: 6004

 ## Video Tutorial
-A video tutorial on how to use the OCRTOC software package will come soon.
+To give you a more intuitive impression on how to use the whole OCRTOC software packages, the following video tutorials are provided:
+- Software package:
+- Program execution and baseline solution:
+- Submission:
+- Dataset:

 ## Frequently Asked Question (FAQ)